srinadh-ghattamneni/Diabetes-Predection-using-ML/README.md

 -For any inquiries, please reach out to srinadhghattamneni1990@gmail.com.

 ## Fork and Contribute
 - If you find this project interesting or useful, please fork the repository and star it.
 Contributions are welcome!
-Feel free to open an issue or submit a pull request for any improvements or bug fixes.   rewrite code for md file
+Feel free to open an issue or submit a pull request for any improvements or bug fixes.